 SPP studied the DPT request by using modified Base Reliability models to reflect the current modeling information.
-The service included transfers from WERE to SECI.
-Base Reliability includes projected usage of transmission included in the SPP 2020 ITP Cases.
+The service included a transfer from SECI to SECI.
+Base Reliability models include projected usage of transmission included in the SPP 2021 ITP Cases.